The following lists most of the projects, research or otherwise, that I've worked on.

-- We are organizing the first MICGen: MICCAI Workshop on Imaging Genetics at MICCAI 2014
+- Co-organizing the second MICGen: MICCAI Workshop on Imaging Genetics at MICCAI 2014 after a very successful inaugural MICGen 2014

 Stroke is one of the top causes of death and debilitating injury.
 We are developing models for extracting important phenotypes from medical stroke imaging to aid in prediction, risk assesment and genetic exploration.
 Stroke is also a main applications of our imaging genetics models mentioned above.